Alerts

 Learn more about this Burn Ban alertGeneral

-Beginning June 23, 2025, Start Parks will lower the water level of Lake Sylvia by approximately five feet to relieve pressure on the aging Lake Sylvia dam.
-The lake will remain open for recreation.
+On June 23, 2025, Start Parks lowered the water level of Lake Sylvia by approximately five feet to relieve pressure on the aging Lake Sylvia dam.
+The lake remains open for recreation.

 General